naokimas/naokimasuda.github.io/gsd.md

 ## SPEAK test

-All international PhD students have to pass SPEAK test (Speaking Proficiency English Assessment Kit) to be able to teach.
-If you are on RA (research assistantship, i.e., supported by a professor's reesarch grant money), you may finish PhD without teaching at all, but the UB policy dictates that you nevertheless have to pass the SPEAK test.
-Instructions are [here](https://www.buffalo.edu/english-language-institute/graduate/speak-test.html#title_122627731).
+All international PhD students have to pass a SPEAK test (Speaking Proficiency English Assessment Kit) to be able to teach.
+If you are RA (research assistantship, i.e., supported by a professor's reesarch grant money), you may finish PhD without teaching at all, but the UB policy dictates that you nevertheless have to pass the SPEAK test.
+Details are [here](https://www.buffalo.edu/english-language-institute/graduate/speak-test.html#title_122627731).
 Note that this webpage contains a practice test as well.

 So, international PhD students should do the following right away:

-- Book a SPEAK test.
+- Book a SPEAK test with them.
 How to book it?
-See the instructions in the URL given above.
+See the instructions on their webpage (URL given above).
-- If you are from an English speaking country, contact them (their contact address should be available on their website) if you need to take it.
+- If you are from an English speaking country, contact them (their contact address should be available on their website) if you are exempt or not.
-- If you pass it, you are done.
+- If you pass it, you are done!
 - If you don't, you need to retake it.
 The department will provide training to prepare for the exam.
 Somebody (or myself) will write to you then.